facelessuser/pymdown-extensions/docs/src/markdown/extensions/superfences.md

 `preserve_tabs`                | bool         | `#!py3 False` | Experimental feature that preserves tabs in fenced code blocks.
 `legacy_tab_classes`           | bool         | `#!py3 False` | Use legacy style classes for the deprecated tabbed code feature via `tab="name"`.
 This option will be dropped when the code tab interface is fully dropped for the general purpose [tabbed](./tabbed.md) extension.

+!!! deprecated "Deprecated in 7.0"
+    While `legacy_tab_classes` is a new option, it is also tied to the deprecated code tab feature of SuperFences.
+It is only provided as an option to help with the transition of the code tab feature being deprecated in favor of the [Tabbed](./extensions/tabbed.md) extension.
+When the code tabs are removed from SuperFences, so will `legacy_tab_classes`.

 --8<-- "links.txt"

 --8<-- "uml.txt"